liudliang/FrontPanelWrapper/README.md

-# FrontPanelBroker
+# FrontPanelWrapper
-## A simple I/O arbiter and board manager for the OpalKelly FrontPanel® FPGA-USB/PCI communication driver written in C++.
+## A simple I/O broker, board manager and wrapper for the OpalKelly FrontPanel® FPGA-USB/PCI communication driver, written in and for C++.

 ### Features